 The main idea of this sharing mode is that you can use the same CSV file in multiple thread groups, but only specified thread groups will share that file between each other.
 Seems a bit complicated, right?
-Let’s show an example to show this in actions.
+Let’s show an example to show this in action.

-First of all, we need to add one additional thread group (you can just copy paste in the same way we did in the previous paragraph) and this time let’s copy paste the ‘CSV Data Set Config’ element under each of the thread groups:
+First of all, you need to add one additional thread group (you can just copy paste in the same way we did in the previous paragraph) and this time let’s copy paste the ‘CSV Data Set Config’ element under each of the thread groups:

 - Thread Group 1: ‘Sharing mode’ = ‘SharedWithThreadGroup1and3’

 - Thread Group 2: ‘Sharing mode’ = ‘All threads’